the-cave/embeddable-sparx/README.md

 Just clone the repository with submodules and `make run`.

+## More controversy one

+The author of this library also authored [Embeddable Speck](https://github.com/the-cave/embeddable-speck) library, implementing an NSA-designed-algorithm, with the exact same API as this one.

 ## License

 Consuming Tester is released under the [BSD 3-Clause License](LICENSE.md). :tada: